About Language Pathways

 Vocabulary/Flashcards

-At this level, it’s still a good idea to make and study flashcards because it will help you remember new words and grammar patterns.
-Make flashcards out of words you’ve come across during reading or listening.
-This will ensure that they are commonly used words.
-You should also have sentences on all your flashcards, so you can learn the word in context.
-You can use Anki to study with or a dictionary like dict.cc that has built-in flashcards.
-Just make sure all your flashcards are in one location and you review them regularly.
+At this level, it’s still a good idea to make and study flashcards, as they will help you remember new words and grammar patterns.
+Create flashcards from words you’ve encountered while reading or listening.
+This ensures you’re focusing on commonly used vocabulary.
+You should also include sentences on all your flashcards, so you can learn each word in context.
+You can use Anki for studying, or a dictionary like dict.cc, which has built-in flashcards.
+Just make sure all your flashcards are in one place and that you review them regularly.
 I recommend studying flashcards for 10-15 minutes every day at this level.
+If you don’t want to spend time creating a custom deck and would rather use a premade one, you can find a link to a premade deck with 10,000 vocabulary words in the article below.

 Speaking